 You can see items from the archives on a trio of special tours at the landmarked hotel, one of only five Historic Hotels of America in Manhattan, on February 12th, 14th, or 15th.
 On these Valentine’s Day tours, visitors will see WWI love letters sent from the property, listen to Martinique Theatre’s original cast recording of “All In Love,” and learn about the 1970’s series of experimental erotic theatre, including the racy “Score” with a young Sylvester Stallone.

 Tour the Historic Martinique Hotel

 Each tour will reveal the beauty of the historic hotel and its recent renovations.
 Visitors will get to venture into the room where the PGA was founded in 1916, the historic 17th floor, and into the archives to view never-before-seen items.
-Guests will also journey down into hidden underground passageways!
 This tour is free for Untapped New York Insiders.
 Not an Insider yet?
 Become a member today and get your first month free with code JOINUS!

 The tours will be led by Rooms Division Manager, resident historian, and 20+ year property veteran Tara Williams.
 Insiders will have the unparalleled opportunity to tap into Tara’s knowledge and learn more about pivotal moments across the century’s old history, inclusive of Prohibition, Vaudeville, New York’s Gilded Age, and more.

 One of the most touching and personal items that will be pulled from the archives, especially for Untapped New York Insiders, is a pair of love letters that date to June 1918.
 The missives were sent between the Martinique Hotel and Columbus, Ohio.
 The property team was able to acquire further details about the two writers after getting in contact with their family members in 2009.